Collection inventory

 Related Material

 Special Collections Research Center has made a concerted effort over the years to ensure that its manuscript and rare books holdings complement each other.
 As a result, many of our manuscript collections are supported by books, pamphlets, serials and other items which are cataloged in the Rare Books Collection.
-Please be sure to search the Classic Catalog for these related materials.
+Please be sure to search Libraries Search for these related materials.

 Of particular interest are Women war correspondents in the Vietnam War, 1961-1975 by Virginia Elwood-Akers (Spec Coll., Call No. DS557.7.E49 1988) and William V. Kennedy's Press Coverage of the Vietnam War: the third view, draft report of the Study Group (Spec Coll., Call No. DS557.8.T4 1979x).